BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 We fight hard to obtain you the specialist treatment you need, and to maximise your chronic pain compensation to ensure a secure future for you and your family.

-In earlier articles we have considered the effect on CRPS and other chronic pain conditions of both hot weather and cold weather.
+In earlier articles, we have considered the effect of hot weather and cold weather on CRPS and other chronic pain conditions.
 While it seems that most people living with chronic pain experience a noticeable change in their symptoms with the weather – particularly in extremes of weather – a link has remained unproven scientifically.

 Meta-analysis

-By searching 5 huge databases of previous research, the study’s authors identified 4,707 papers which were broadly on topic.
+By searching five huge databases of previous research, the study’s authors identified 4,707 papers broadly on topic.
 After sifting through those, 43 were similar enough to satisfy their inclusion criteria.

 As specialists, we understand chronic pain.
-Speak today, informally and in complete confidence, to one of our specialist solicitors on 01225 462871 or email us.
+Speak today to one of our specialist solicitors on 01225 462871 or email us.
 We are confident you will notice an immediate difference and a very different service from your current solicitors.

 What did they find?

-What the analysis has provided is information which will be invaluable in developing the criteria for future studies.
+The analysis provides information that will be invaluable in developing the criteria for future studies.
 The authors say:

 “In conclusion, existing studies of the association between weather and pain do not yet provide conclusive evidence to confirm or deny such relationship.
 The recommendations for future research provided in this review will hopefully make future studies more effective in characterizing the association between weather and pain.”